decki-id/decki-id/README.md

 ## Introduction

 Hi!
 I'm Decki.
 I live in Bandung, West Java, Indonesia.<br>
-I worked at <a href="https://github.com/revota" target="_blank">Revota</a> for almost five years with the details as follows:<br>
+I worked at [Revota](https://github.com/revota) for almost five years with the details as follows:<br>

-- Four years as an IT Support Specialist (January 2018 - January 2022).
+- January 2018 to January 2022 (four years) as an IT Support Specialist.
-- Six months as a Programmer (February - July 2022).
+- February to July 2022 (six months) as a Programmer.
-- Three months and beyond as a Junior Programmer (August 2022 - Present).
+- August 2022 until Present as a Junior Programmer.

-You can see more details about my career timeline on my LinkedIn account <a href="https://linkedin.com/in/decki/" target="_blank">here</a>.<br>
+You can see more details about my career timeline on my LinkedIn account [here](https://linkedin.com/in/decki/).<br>
 My recent education degree is a Diploma 3 in Management of Information Systems.<br>
 Diploma 3 is an Associate degree equivalent in the Indonesian education system.<br><br>